 I also noticed that Burton offers a women’s only lesson.
 It was created for women, taught by women.
 Pretty cool, right!
 That is on my bucket list for next time!!

-Another reason I LOVED Northstar California Resort is because there is so much to do beyond skiing and snowboarding.
+Another reason I LOVED Northstar Ski Resort is that there is so much to do beyond skiing and snowboarding.
 We had a blast on their tubing hills and I think it served as a wonderful break from all the hard work we were doing on the slopes.
 Going down those tubes made me feel like a kid again.
 I also loved that they had their own Northstar/ Epic photography team right there to capture these incredible shots for us (like the one above of Shea).
 It reminded me of Disney’s Photopass.
 It allowed me to put down my camera and join in on all the fun!!!

 Another fun thing to do besides skiing and snowboarding is ICE SKATING!!!
 Inside the Village, there is a beautiful outdoor ice skating rink with market lights strung above you and fire pits glowing all around. *Tip- I recommend heading there right before or after dinner.
 The rink is a bit less crowded and you get to enjoy the beautiful ambiance sans the chaos.
 Starbucks is also right there next to the rink, so you can treat your little skaters with hot cocoa and grab yourself a latte when you are done 😉